jaxjs/jaxjs/README.md

 ### Extending Jax

-Jax provides a way to extend its functionality by writing and injecting your own code via the `extend` method:
+Jax provides a way to extend its functionality by writing and implementing your own code.:

 ##### Extending within the instance

-The main way to extend Jax is within the instance, which will expose the new functionality and make it available on the instance level.
+The main way to extend Jax is within the instance using the `extend` method.
+This way will expose the new functionality and make it available on the instance level.
 That means you'll be able to utilize your new functionality with whatever elements are currently selected with the Jax instance:

 ```js
 jax.extend({